Fine-Tuning Causal LLMs for Text Classification: Embedding-Based vs. Instruction-Based Approaches: Abstract

 \section{Abstract}

 We explore efficient strategies to fine-tune decoder-only Large Language Models (LLMs) for downstream text classification under resource constraints.
-Two approaches are investigated: (1) attaching a classification head to a pre-trained causal LLM and fine-tuning on the task (using the LLM’s final token embedding as a sequence representation), and (2) instruction-tuning the LLM in a \textit{prompt→response} format for classification.
+Two approaches are investigated: (1) attaching a classification head to a pre-trained causal LLM and fine-tuning on the task (using the LLM's final token embedding as a sequence representation), and (2) instruction-tuning the LLM in a \textit{prompt→response} format for classification.
 To enable single-GPU fine-tuning of models up to 8B parameters, we combine 4-bit model quantization with Low-Rank Adaptation (LoRA) for parameter-efficient training.
-Experiments on two datasets – a proprietary single-label dataset and the public WIPO-Alpha patent dataset (extreme multi-label classification) – show that the embedding-based method significantly outperforms the instruction-tuned method in F1-score, and is very competitive with - even surpassing - fine-tuned domain-specific models (e.g. BERT) on the same tasks.
+Experiments on two patent benchmarks --- a 5-class single-label internal corpus and the public WIPO-Alpha multi-label dataset (14 categories) --- show that the embedding-head approach matches or exceeds fine-tuned BERT baselines on single-label classification while training 10--30$\times$ fewer parameters; instruction-tuning is competitive only in the multi-label regime, and only with substantially larger trainable budgets ($\geq$100M parameters).
 These results demonstrate that directly leveraging the internal representations of causal LLMs, along with efficient fine-tuning techniques, yields impressive classification performance under limited computational resources.
 We discuss the advantages of each approach while outlining practical guidelines and future directions for optimizing LLM fine-tuning in classification scenarios.

-\keywords{Large Language Models \and Text Classification \and LoRA \and Instruction Tuning \and Multi-Label Classification\and Patents}
+\keywords{Large Language Models \and Text Classification \and LoRA \and Instruction Tuning \and Multi-Label Classification \and Patents}